microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 **NOTE:** Make sure you do not sign in with your enterprise managed Github account.

 - Once you are signed in, click on the green "Code" button.
-Then click on "Codespaces".
-Finally, hit "Create codespace on main".
+Then click the three dots in the "Codespaces" section and select "New with Options...".
+We recommend selecting 4-cores for "Machine Type, if possible.
+Finally, click "Create Codespace".

 Your Codespace environment should load in a new browser tab.
 It will take approximately 3-5 minutes the first time you create the codespace for it to load.